Dawn Steele: Career

-Her most notable role was as Alexandra "Lexie" MacDonald in seasons one through six in the BBC drama Monarch of the Glen, between 1999 and 2004.
+Steele's most notable role was as Lexie MacDonald in seasons one through six in the BBC drama Monarch of the Glen, between 2000 and 2004.
 In January 2005, she appeared as new character Justine McManus in the second season of the BBC's paranormal drama show Sea of Souls with Iain Robertson and Bill Paterson.
 Before she teamed up with Iain Robertson to work on Sea of Souls they had previously worked together on The Slab Boys and The Debt Collector.
 Shortly after, she appeared as a student on the BBC reality show Fame Academy in a second all-celebrity series in aid of the charity Comic Relief Does Fame Academy.

 In January 2006, Steele returned in the third season of Sea of Souls.
-In April 2007 she played Shazza in Simon Farquhar's powerful Aberdonian drama Rainbow Kiss at the Royal Court Theatre in London's West End.
+In April 2007 she played Shazza in Simon Farquhar's drama Rainbow Kiss at the Royal Court Theatre in London's West End.
 Reviews praised her performance as a promiscuous beautician who becomes the object of a lethal obsession.
 In 2002 Steele was voted the Most Eligible Woman in Scotland and followed this up in 2003 when she was voted the second most eligible woman in Scotland by readers of a Sunday newspaper.

 Steele starred in a one-off BBC One comedy, Magnolia, which aired on 22 September 2006.
 In November 2007 she made her pantomime debut as the Wicked Witch Carrion in Sleeping Beauty at the King's Theatre, Glasgow.
 In 2009 she returned to TV screens in the fourth season of ITV's Wild at Heart, playing a new character, Alice Collins, as the replacement for Amanda Holden who left the show after the third season.